Tiered and Narrowed Physician Networks

-Since the American Academy of Family Physicians (AAFP) supports quality improvement activities that focus on improving the health of patients, families and communities, it is the AAFP position that these networks must provide patients sufficient access to health care, support the physician-patient relationship, and focus on improving patient care.
+Since the American Academy of Family Physicians (AAFP) supports quality improvement activities that focus on improving the health of patients, families and communities, it is the AAFP position that physician networks offered by payers and health systems must provide patients sufficient access to health care, support the physician-patient relationship, and focus on improving patient care.

-The long-term value of a Patient-Centered Medical Home with patients having a personal relationship with a Family Physician will outweigh the short-term financial benefits of frequent switching of primary care physicians due to tiering.
-Therefore, substantial caution should be exercised when using tiering systems that may disrupt the medical home and may cause patient access issues.
-This would be the end result of steering patients to high quality and/or efficient-designated physicians who are already operating at their practice capacity, which will be exacerbated by any primary care physician workforce shortage.
-Thus, mechanism in the health insurers' program(s) must be in place to ensure patient access to a primary care physician.
+The long-term value of patients having an ongoing relationship with a personal family physician will outweigh the short-term financial benefits of frequent switching of primary care physicians due to tiered or narrowed networks.
+Therefore, substantial caution should be exercised when using systems that disrupt the on-going patient relationship with their personal physician and cause difficulty with access to continuous and comprehensive care.
+Steering patients to high quality and/or efficient-designated physicians who are already operating at their practice capacity, may result in interrupted or impeded care, which could be further exacerbated by physician workforce shortages.
+Thus, health insurers' program(s) must have mechanisms in place to ensure patient access to a primary care physician.

-Tiering methodology and policies are often proprietary and may vary among payers.
-However, payers’ data methodology used to rate/designate family physicians should be transparent and align with AAFP policy on Physician Performance Measurement policy.
+Tiering and narrowing methodologies and policies are often proprietary and may vary among payers and health systems.
+Any data methodology used to tier, rate, or designate family physicians should be transparent and align with AAFP policies on Physician Performance Measurement and Transparency.

 Attributes of patient steering may also vary but should maintain the continuity of existing physician patient relationships whenever possible and adhere to the AAFP policies on "Health Care for All," "Performance Measures Criteria," "Physician Profiling," and "Transparency."
 Patient steering and tiered or narrowed network programs should adhere to the following principles:

 - Networks should not be exclusively based on the cost-of-care delivered by the physician.